 5. Regulating the Work Area

 Once workers arrive on-site, they will begin the asbestos abatement process by setting up a containment area.
 This process involves sealing air ducts, disabling HVAC systems, setting up negative pressure equipment, and plasticizing walls, floors, ceilings, and any other necessary areas.

 The work site should be clearly marked as a hazardous area and only workers should be permitted.

-Removing Asbestos Materials
+7. Removing Asbestos Materials

 Once the previous steps have been completed, workers will use special equipment to remove asbestos-containing material.
-Afterward, the material is double bagged in asbestos disposal waste bags, sealed and stored in a designated trailer or dumpster with a protective poly lining.
+Afterward, the material is double-bagged in asbestos disposal waste bags, sealed and stored in a designated trailer or dumpster with a protective poly lining.

 Following the removal of all asbestos-containing material, it is required to test the area by a third-party certified air sampler.
 This ensures that the abatement contractor followed proper procedures during the abatement process and any airborne asbestos is well below permissible levels.